fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 How to upgrade
 """"""""""""""

+**Templating**

+Some comment related partials and code parts have been changed.
+Please make sure to adapt these changes in your templates.

+Some backend module templates have been changed too.

 **FlashMessage**

 FlashMessage VH now extends the the Fluid default one.
 No more :code:`h5` and :code:`p` tags,